binci/binci/README.md

 ## Services

-Services add links into the primary container, exposing the services for utilitzation.
+Services add links into the primary container, exposing the services for utilization.
 For the most part, services utilize the same format for definition as the primary container.

 ### Container Naming